-However, the true scope of iPhone innovation is not limited to the information contained in these patent documents.
-The product initiated a multitude of changes in consumer habits, business models, and even industry design standards, not all of which are captured in patents .
-This raises an important question: are patent databases, despite their wealth of information, sufficient to fully understand the implications of such innovation?
-The iPhone is an example that illustrates the need to go beyond patents to capture the full impact of an innovation on the market and society.
+However, the true scope of the iPhone's innovation extends far beyond the information contained in these patent documents.
+The product initiated a multitude of changes in consumer habits, business models, and even industry design standards, not all of which are captured in the patents .

 Patents do not provide a complete picture of innovation